 Throughout the school year we aim to seek a balance between all subject areas.
-We believe that PSHCE is the core of all that we seek to do and achieve in school.
+We believe that Personal Development is the core of all that we seek to do and achieve in school.
 It is the fundamental part of the curriculum through which we teach everything.
 Many of the opportunities are modelled throughout the day and staff build upon these opportunities as they present themselves.
-PSHCE will be taught using a thematic approach providing flexibility for short and long projects at a relevant time for the children to build onto all their learning.
-There will be an allocated time for PSHCE on the weekly timetable.
+Personal development will be taught using a thematic approach providing flexibility for short and long projects at a relevant time for the children to build onto all their learning.
+There will be an allocated time for Personal Development on the weekly timetable.
 Teachers will use their professional judgement in deciding the best use of time.

-Strategies for The Teaching Of PSHCE
+Strategies for The Teaching of Personal Development